Jihan Gazawi Aony: Studies and Criticism

-She have kept some documents and letters exchanged between Mei Ziad and Gebran Khalil Gebran.

 Her Impact

-She is a revered figure in some of Tripoli's elite, and they have paid tribute to her, including Maha Kayal, who said in 2009 that "This Tripoli literary and intellectual product in boys and young people has interspersed with her life activities as a girl responsible for contributing to the management of her parental home, and then as a wife and mother caring for a family of two and three children.
-These tasks, which were considered to be the only job for all the girls of her generation, were not enough, their energy was great, and they were also distributed in school (1946-1956) and as literature, the product of which was published in many magazines...
-Many were provided through Lebanese radio.
-Of course, we add to all this scientific mobility her role as a social activist in the field she loved.
+She is a revered figure in some of Tripoli's elite, and they have paid tribute to her, including Maha Kayal, who said in 2009 that "This Tripoli literary and intellectual figure distinguished herself through her various life activities.
+As a young girl, she contributed to the management of her parental home and later became a wife and mother, caring for a family of two and three children.
+These responsibilities, which were regarded as the primary occupations of girls of her generation, were not sufficient to contain her considerable energy and abilities.
+She therefore devoted herself to education, attending school from 1946 to 1956, while also developing her literary talents, many of whose works were published in various magazines.
+Her literary contributions were also widely presented through Lebanese radio.
+In addition to these intellectual and literary pursuits, she played an important role as a social activist in a field to which she was deeply devoted”.